 Stainless steel (SS) comes in all shapes, sizes, and compositions.
 It’s an alloy comprised of several different elements such as iron, nickel, and chromium with superior corrosion resistance compared to its constituent parts.
 Different applications require different material properties.
-In fact, there are dozens of individual grades of stainless steel alone, each with a unique proportion of ingredients, benefits, and .
+In fact, there are dozens of individual grades of stainless steel alone, each with a unique proportion of ingredients and application benefits.
 This article will focus on two types in particular: 17-4 and 316L stainless steel.

 17-4 Stainless Steel